 USDA Mortgage and IBR Student Loan Guidelines

-If Payment is Not Fixed: If a student loan repayment is based on the borrowers income (IBR/IDR) and adjustable, or graduated USDA requires all lenders use 1% of the student loan balance be used for calculation in the DTI ratio.
+If Payment is Not Fixed: If a student loan repayment is based on the borrowers income (IBR/IDR) and adjustable, or graduated, USDA requires all lenders use .5% of the student loan balance for calculation in the DTI ratio.

 If Payment is Fixed: The lender may use the fixed payment established on student loans when the lender obtains documentation verifying the payment, interest rate, and loan term will not adjust.
 The borrower must provide evidence from the student loan servicer that the payment will not change.